NREL/PVade/docs/how_to_guides/installing_pvade.rst

 2. Using Docker

 [Install](https://docs.docker.com/desktop/install/windows-install/) Docker.
-Docker Desktop needs a license, as NREL is a large organization.
+Docker Desktop needs a license, as NLR is a large organization.
 I don't know if these are available.
 However, a Docker Destop license is not necessary for installing a DOLFINx environment in Docker.

 Docker uses images, which are recipes for programming environments, and containers, which are instances based on an image.
 Containers can be created and destroyed, entered and exited.